Access to medicines

 Access to medicines refers to the reasonable ability for people to get needed medicines required to achieve health.
 Such access is deemed to be part of the right to health as supported by international law since 1946.

 The World Health Organization states that essential medicines should be available, of good quality, and accessible.
 Reasonable access to medicines can be in conflict with intellectual property and free markets.
 In the developing world people may not get treatment for conditions like HIV/AIDS.

 Hindrances to access

 Most hindrances to access revolve around market competition and lack of it.

 Patent protection and exclusivity

 Patents provide an owner exclusive rights to a product or process for 20 years in a particular territory.
-The owner of the patent has the right to prevent the manufacture, use, sell, import, or distribution of the patented product.
+The owner of the patent has the right to prevent the manufacture, use, sale, import, or distribution of the patented product.
 It is argued that patent protection allows pharmaceutical companies a monopoly on particular drugs and processes.